Clusters

 The majority of clusters are focused on family support and emotional wellbeing and have directly employed or commissioned services to meet these two key early intervention needs.
 Equally, most clusters have established proactive partnerships or a traded service with other agencies who are able to meet a range of needs, for example Educational Psychology.

-What are the benefits of cluster working
+Benefits of cluster working

 The benefits for children, young people and families are interwoven with the benefits for schools and for the city as a whole.

-For children, young people and families, the benefits include getting access to timely help by local services that know the area and the families who live there well in addition to awareness of the resources that are available when responding to specific needs.
+For children, young people and families, the benefits include getting access to timely help by local services that know the area and the families who live there well, in addition to awareness of the resources that are available when responding to specific needs.
 These services aim to improve the stability, safety and wellbeing of children, young people and families leading to improved school attendance and subsequently improved attainment and achievement and positive longer term outcomes.

-The benefits to schools include the strength of collaborative investment in, and, partner funding of, early help services.
+The benefits to schools include the strength of collaborative investment in, and partner funding of, early help services.
 A relatively small annual investment by the school gives access to hundreds of thousands of pounds-worth of services as they need it.
 Crucially, the Targeted Services Leader/Cluster Manager role actively co-ordinates this provision for families.
 Schools should see better outcomes for their children and young people.

-For the city as a whole, cluster working which provides effective early help, results in a reduction in safeguarding risks and subsequently reduces the need for statutory intervention.
+For the city as a whole, cluster working provides effective early help, results in a reduction in safeguarding risks and subsequently reduces the need for statutory intervention.
 Effective early help supports the successful school attendance, attainment and achievement of the city’s children and young people, leading to better outcomes for all.

 Printable version